osrf/gazebo_tutorials/ros_urdf/tutorial.md

 Again, similar to `<gazebo>` elements for `<robot>` and `<link>`, any arbitrary blobs that are not parsed according to the table above are inserted into the the corresponding `<joint>` element in the SDF.
 This is particularly useful for plugins, as discussed in the [ROS Motor and Sensor Plugins](/tutorials?tut=ros_gzplugins) tutorial.

-## Verifying the Gazebo Model Works
+## Verifying the Gazebo-classic Model Works

-With Gazebo installed, an easy tool exists to check if your URDF can be properly converted into a SDF.
+With Gazebo-classic installed, an easy tool exists to check if your URDF can be properly converted into a SDF.
 Simply run the following command:

       # gazebo2 and below
       gzsdf print MODEL.urdf